-Many businesses start as passion projects, we feel a strong desire to make an impact on our world by having a business that supports what we love to do.
-Others are just tired of the corporate race and want to be “be their own boss”, they clearly see a better way to do business in a marketplace they are familiar with.
-Be it's a passion project or I can do this better project, when the rubber hits the road of your business ideas there are many real-world realities to be faced, some will hit right away, others will haunt you later on down the road.
+Many businesses start as passion projects as we feel a strong desire to make an impact on our world by having a business that supports what we love to do.
+Others are just tired of the corporate rat race and want to be “be their own boss”.
+Be it a passion project or I can do this better project, when the rubber hits the road of your business ideas there are many real word challenges that need to be faced.
+Some will show up right away, others will haunt at a future date.

-All business startups face a similar set of speed bumps and sometimes walls that get in the way of success when they begin.
-They venture from the known and often secure reality of a steady job to embracing uncertainty and a giant learning curve of their start-up business venture.
-During the first 5 years, 50% of new businesses will fail and 66% will fail in the first 10 years.
-Many of these business failures can be traced back to a lack of accurate and detailed planning at the start of the life of the venture.
+During the first 5 years 50% of new businesses will fail and a whopping 66% will fail in the first 10 years.
+Many of these business failures can be traced back to a lack of accurate and detailed planning at the start of the business building process.

 Here are 10 common reasons new businesses fail:

 1. Starting for the Wrong Reasons

 2. Insufficient Capital